-In layman’s terms, metabolic rate is a standardised measure of how fast or how slow your metabolism is.
+In layman’s terms, basal metabolic rate is a standardised measure of how fast or how slow your metabolism is.
 People often talk about having a fast or slow metabolism as if this is an explanation for them either struggling to put on weight or more often putting on too much weight or failing to lose weight.

 Knowing your metabolic rate is useful as it is a key part of working out the number of calories you need per day.
 It is also a useful thing to measure, particularly for people where energy requirements are difficult to predict, and in certain circumstances where your metabolic rate may change, such as ageing, the menopause, weight loss, exercise.

 Put simply your metabolic rate is the amount of energy you burn (expressed in Kcal or kJ per day) while lying at rest or in other words, doing nothing.
 To get technical, your basal metabolic rate (BMR) is defined by how it’s measured under very standardised conditions.

 Specifically, this is having fasted overnight for 12 hours, with no exercise, caffeine, or alcohol in the previous 24 hours.
 Your metabolic rate is then measured while you are lying flat on a bed, for a minimum of 20 minutes, in thermo-neutral conditions (i.e. 25oC).